Responsible wildlife watching around seals

 What should I do if I suspect someone of committing an offence by harassing seals?

-If you are concerned that you have seen someone commit a wildlife offence please contact Marine Scotland Compliance on 0131 244 2286 or via our website.
+If you are concerned that you have seen someone commit a wildlife offence please contact the Marine Directorate on 0131 244 2286 or via our website.
 Alternatively you can contact Police Scotland on 101 or using their website.

 What about other wildlife?